zklim/aleo-deploy-workshop/README.md

 ### Create a Leo Wallet

-## Skip this step if you are at a ZK House and jump to Step 1.

 You will need a Leo Wallet to deploy your program.
 You can create a wallet by running the following command:

 `leo account new`